How to Start an Email: 25+ Professional Greetings to Use

 - Be relevant.
 Remember who the recipients are, and the intention of the email.
 Make clear remarks that the audience can respond with easily.

 Accompany this with a brief body paragraph, closing paragraph, and email ending to write an effective professional email.
 Starting a business letter is a similar practice.
 And should include a greeting (or salutation), an introduction paragraph, a body paragraph, a closing paragraph, and a professional sign-off.

 Email Greeting List

 An email greeting (or salutation to be precise) is used in a letter or other written or non-verbal written communication.
 The most common form of salutation in the English language is “Dear,” followed by the recipient’s given name or title.

 When choosing a greeting, it’s always best to address the recipient by name rather than using a generic greeting.
-Using the recipient’s name (or person’s name) suggests that the email has been authored for the recipient.
+Using the recipient’s name (or person’s name) suggests that the email is for the recipient.
 A formal greeting can use the recipient’s name.
 Instead of using their first name, use a surname or last name prefaced by “Mr,” “Miss,” or “Mrs.”

 When emailing one person: